What is TCP (Transmission Control Protocol)?

 Transmission Control Protocol supports the use of variable-length segments.
 However, applications that work with fixed-length data blocks cannot use it.
 Therefore, the application level must configure its strings.

 On the other hand, the Transmission Control Protocol looks at the copying of data.
-The receiving TCP discards unnecessary info.
+The receiving TCP discards unnecessary information.
 In addition, it supports the concept of a push function.
 This function ensures that all information is transmitted.

 Buffer management provides this function.
 This protocol receives a command to send all traffic to the destination.
 In addition, it reorders out-of-sequence segments.
 It eliminates duplicate datagrams.